Analytic thermal bootstrap meets holography: Black brane background

-from which we obtain explicit results for the correlators by insertion in~\eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff}.
-The correlators up to $\Delta_\phi = 12$ are available in the ancillary \texttt{Mathematica} file attached to this paper.
-In principle one can produce correlators for arbitrarily high $\Delta_\phi$, to the condition that sufficiently many multi-stress tensor OPE coefficients are known.
-Note that the limit $\Delta_\phi \to \infty$ in~\eqref{eq:ExpansionGFF2} trivially reproduces the geodesic approximation~\cite{Rodriguez-Gomez:2021pfh} by excluding all the double-trace operators.
+from which we obtain explicit results in~\eqref{eq:ExpansionGFFDelta1ff}--\eqref{eq:ExpansionGFFDelta5ff}.
+In principle one can produce the principal part of the correlators for arbitrarily high $\Delta_\phi$, to the condition that sufficiently many multi-stress tensor OPE coefficients are known.
+Note that the limit $\Delta_\phi \to \infty$ in~\eqref{eq:ExpansionGFF2} trivially reproduces the geodesic approximation~\cite{Rodriguez-Gomez:2021pfh} by excluding all the regularized contributions.\footnote{It is easy to see that the other contributions in~\eqref{eq:masterform} drop in this limit.}

+It can be argued from the OPE point of view that the principal contributions, being associated with the lightest operators in the OPE, constitute the \emph{dominant} component of the holographic correlator around $\tau \sim 0$ and $\tau \sim \beta$.
+This can be tested numerically, as shown in Section \ref{subsec:NumericalChecksBB}.
+Hence, the principal contribution can be considered a good approximation of the full holographic two-point function.
+Note however that this term is clearly not complete as it does not capture the log contributions in the OPE nor the correct asymptotic OPE expansion at large frequency.

+{\paragraph{Regularized contributions.} We now come to the analysis of the regularized contributions, encoding the dynamical information of an infinite number of multi-stress tensors:

+An exact computation can only be performed with the knowledge of an infinite number of coefficients $\text{Res}_{\Delta_\phi} \, a_{\Delta}$.
+In principle, we can compute as many OPE coefficients as we desire from the wave equation as in~\cite{Fitzpatrick:2019zqz}.
+However, the analytic form (or the closed form) of the multi-stress OPE coefficients for any scaling dimension is currently unknown, to the best of our knowledge.